skip to Main Content

 For most people, creating a parenting plan is the end of this struggle, but for members of the U.S. Armed Forces, such as you, another step remains.
 The military requires you to create a plan to care for your children during deployment.

-The family care plan
+The family care plan in child custody agreements

 During Desert Shield, delays and chaos occurred while military parents arranged for the care of their children during deployment.
 This resulted in two things in July 1992: The requirement for family care plans and the prohibition of single parents enlisting in the military.
 As a result, couples with at least one military member must include a family care plan in their child custody arrangements as part of a divorce.
 Even though some variations exist from branch to branch, all plans must include the following: